 The News Roundup – Domestic

-Damar Hamlin’s health is reportedly improving despite being in critical condition.
-The Buffalo Bill was hospitalized following a tackle in his team’s game against the Cincinnati Bengals on Monday.
+A Federal Aviation Administration glitch grounded every flight in the U.S. this week.
+The regulator claimed the stoppage was due to a corrupted database file.

-President Joe Biden said Thursday that his administration would work to crack down on border crossings, turning away Cubans, Haitians, and Nicaraguans.
-The former senator is expected to visit the southern border in the near future.
+Elon Musk now holds the record for the most amount of money ever lost.
+The Guinness Book of World Records has noted the Tesla CEO has lost between $180 and $200 billion due to his car company’s stock tanking.

-We cover the most important stories from around the country on the domestic portion of the News Roundup.
+We cover these stories and more during the domestic hour of the News Roundup.

 Copyright 2023 WAMU 88.5